lihkin213/dns-svcs/configure-dns-instance.md

   -H "Authorization: $TOKEN" \
   -d '{
         "name": "example.com",
-        "description": "The DNS zone is used for VPCs in us-east region", "label": "us-east"
+        "description": "The DNS zone is used for VPCs in the us-east region", "label": "us-east"
   }'
 ```